Microsoft Surface Pro — What Goes Wrong

 Cross-verification rate 87.5% (7/8 pain points verified by 3+ independent sources)

-Chinese market coverage 8/8 pain points have Chinese source support
+International market coverage 8/8 pain points have cross-market source support

-⚠️ Risk items PP #2: 50% charging cap not verified in Chinese market (possible regional issue)
+Risk items PP #2: 50% charging cap not verified across all markets (possible regional issue)

 PP #5: AC cord recall only applies to Pro 1/2/3